-- 2 x Passport size photographs (one of which should be endorsed as a true likeness).
+- Two passport-size photographs (one of which should be endorsed as a true likeness).
 Our professionally qualified tutors can endorse this for you if you bring it to one of our APLH courses.

-We provide a Personal Licence Application Service for £75 (+VAT), plus the disbursement costs, detailed above.
+We provide an APLH Application Service from £50 (+VAT), plus the disbursement costs, detailed above.

 Is There a Personal Licence Course Near Me?

-Our personal licence courses are provided through a network of 45 APLH training sites across the UK.
-So you’re never very far from a training venue.
+We provide our courses through a network of training sites across the UK, so you are never very far from a training venue.
 Select one below for further details.